repoforge/repoforge.github.com/faq/index.md

 - Update frequency
 - Approximate bandwidth
 - The name of **Tier1** mirror you are syncing from, which should be one of these:

     + Asia:
         * **ftp.riken.jp** (Japan) - *rsync://ftp.riken.jp/repoforge/*

     + Europe:
         * **mirror1.hs-esslingen.de** (Germany) - *rsync://mirror1.hs-esslingen.de/repoforge/*
         * **repository.vsb.cz** (Czech Republic) - *rsync://repository.vsb.cz/repoforge/*

     + North-America / South-America:
         * **repoforge.eecs.wsu.edu** (United States) - *rsync://repoforge.eecs.wsu.edu/repoforge/*

 Notes:

-- If/when your mirror is in the list, you can change the IP of the mirror without notifying us.
+- If/when your mirror is on the list, you can change the IP of the mirror without notifying us.
-- If the best contact point for your mirror is not the address you are subscribed to the mailing list (http://lists.repoforge.org/mailman/listinfo) with, please provide the email address of your preferred contact as well.
+- If the best contact point for your mirror is not the address you are subscribed to the [mailing list](http://lists.repoforge.org/mailman/listinfo/mirrors) with, please provide the email address of your preferred contact as well.
 - Please alert the mailing list if anything about the server changes like location, available bandwidth, frequency of updates, etc.